google/styleguide/pyguide.md

 better expressed as comments alongside the code than within the function's docstring.

-The docstring should be descriptive-style (`"""Fetches rows from a Bigtable."""`) rather than imperative-style (`"""Fetch rows from a Bigtable."""`).
+The docstring may be descriptive-style (`"""Fetches rows from a Bigtable."""`) or imperative-style (`"""Fetch rows from a Bigtable."""`), but the style should be consistent within a file.
 The docstring for a `@property` data descriptor should use the same style as the docstring for an attribute or a
 <a href="#doc-function-args">function argument</a> (`"""The Bigtable path."""`,
 rather than `"""Returns the Bigtable path."""`).